Writing Program for Equity and Widening Participation Practitioners

 The aim of the program is to:

 - enhance the relationship between widening participation practitioners and academics

-- raise the profile of robust evaluation of widening participation activity nationally and internationally
+- raise the profile of robust research and evaluation of widening participation activity nationally and internationally

-- support widening participation practitioners to present evaluations of their practice in refereed academic journals, enabling practitioners and academics to share their work with broader audiences.
+- support widening participation practitioners to present research and evaluations of their practice in refereed academic journals, enabling practitioners and academics to share their work with broader audiences.

-Workshops will cover the process of producing and disseminating a research paper from start to finish, including:
+Program workshops cover some of the important methodological approaches underpinning equity practice and the process of producing and disseminating a research paper from start to finish, including: